scattic/Pipeline/README.md

 * The Jenkins pipeline is parametrized.
 DEPLOY=everything means all items will be built.
 DEPLOY=changes means that if a change was made in a component folder (eg filebeat), then only that component will be built (but all tests will still be executed).
 * The Jenkins pipeline will be triggered by a WebHook, which is actually a Jenkins API call.
 * The Jenkinsfile in cicd is not actually valid Jenkinsfile syntax, although it might work with a few small changes.
+* The Performance test will time 100 inserts into ES, followed by query and index deletion.
+This is done with a Python script, which will first be checked by pylint.
+The script will be deployed in a temporary pod, and that deployment will get cleaned after completion.

 ## Helpful references:
 * [https://www.computers.wtf/posts/jenkins-webhook-with-parameters/](https://www.computers.wtf/posts/jenkins-webhook-with-parameters/)